 Senior Gleaners of San Diego County

-Volunteers, ages 55 and older, glean surplus food from fields, groves, backyards, stores and restaurants.
+Volunteers, ages 55 and older, glean surplus food from fields, groves, backyards, and stores.
 For more than 25 years, the organization has donated tons of food annually to local agencies that feed the hungry.
 Senior Gleaners is affiliated with the San Diego County Office of Aging and Independent Services.

-Currently the organization numbers about 50 active gleaners with ages ranging from 55 into their 80s.
-We have no paid staff.
+Currently the organization numbers about 70 active gleaners with ages ranging from 55 into their 80s.
 The group has two functions:

 1. Gleaning produce one morning a week from donors throughout San Diego County.
 One group specializes in large groves and farms in the North County area while a second group focuses on donations of all sizes (even 1 or 2 backyard trees in some cases) primarily in South and East County locations.

-During 2015 gleaners distributed 350,000 pounds of food that otherwise would have been destroyed, wasted or rotted.
-Many of our recipient organizations are small and not affiliated with larger food distribution organizations, so the Senior Gleaners are an important supplier of nutrition for their clients.
+During 2016 gleaners distributed more than 350,000 pounds of food that otherwise would have been destroyed, wasted or rotted.

 Board of Directors

 The governing body of Senior Gleaners is a volunteer board chaired by Monte Turner.
 The board meets quarterly to review operations and finances.
 The board is seeking new members.
 There are no age requirements and board members need not participate in active gleaning.

 Gleaners distribute food to numeous organizations feeding the hungry including churches, food pantries and low income housing.

 Feel free to use information contained in news releases and sample articles to include in newsletters and Websites.